BigJk/end_of_eden/docs/LUA_API_DOCS.md

 <details> <summary><b><code>random_int</code></b> </summary> <br/>

-Returns a random number between min and max
+Returns a random number between min and max.
+Prefer this function over math.random(), as this is seeded for the session.

 **Signature:**